PromQL Alerts

 Define a PromQL Alert

 Users may experience confusion when determining whether an alert has truly been resolved or if the metric has disappeared and failed silently.
 This is because the No Data state in Prometheus is indistinguishable from a resolved state.
-Strategies for dealing with this can be found in the No Data in Prometheus.
+Strategies for dealing with this can be found in the No Data and Multiple Thresholds.

-in Prometheus.
+• Alert Resolution Delay: The Alert Resolution Delay is identical to keep_firing_for in Prometheus.
 This setting enables the continuous firing of an alert occurrence for a user-defined duration even after the alert condition is no longer valid.
-Alerts that tend to flap or undergo bridges of no-data in the underlying metric can be configured with Alert Resolution Delay in order to prevent unnecessary noise and false resolutions.
+Alerts that tend to flap or undergo bridges of No Data in the underlying metric can be configured with Alert Resolution Delay in order to prevent unnecessary noise and false resolutions.
 If the alert condition is once again met before the Alert Resolution Delay has elapsed, the alert will continue to trigger without needing to satisfy the duration once again.

 Range and Duration